What Do Health Specialties Professor Do?

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

-In the United States, there were 233,500 jobs for Health Specialties Professor in 2016.
+In 2016, there was an estimated number of 233,500 jobs in the United States for Health Specialties Professor.
 New jobs are being produced at a rate of 25.9% which is above the national average.
 The Bureau of Labor Statistics predicts 60,500 new jobs for Health Specialties Professor by 2026.
 Due to new job openings and attrition, there will be an average of 25,800 job openings in this field each year.

 The states with the most job growth for Health Specialties Professor are Utah, Nevada, and Washington.
 Watch out if you plan on working in Nebraska, Illinois, or Maine.
 These states have the worst job growth for this type of profession.